Monday, 24 June 2024

 Military operations during WWII were complex, with various interconnected campaigns and strategies.
 Operations’ Pheasant and Rebound, in conjunction with other operations in the region, played a significant role in shaping the course of the conflict in Northwestern Europe and contributed to the liberation of the Netherlands and Belgium, which had been under German occupation since 1940.

 Today almost 80 years after his death, I made a contemplative visit to the exact location where Hugh was killed, at the intersection of Bann and Kalmthoutse Steenweg, in the town of Wuustwezel.
 I cannot accurately describe my feelings, it was certainly a very emotional experience, where my thoughts connected more with the past than the present.
-As I stood at the location with cars passing, folks walking along by the road side and every day life going on in presumably a normal way, I attempted to bridge the eight decades and go back to that Friday afternoon of October 21st, 1944.
-The contrast between the ferocity, the hell and the death of that day to this one, a bright peaceful summers day, is no doubt enormous.
+As I stood at the location with cars passing, folks walking along by the road side and everyday life going on in presumably a normal way, I attempted to bridge the eight decades and go back to that Friday afternoon of October 21st, 1944.
+The contrast between the ferocity, the hell and the death of that day to this one, a bright peaceful summer's day, is no doubt enormous.

 The shoulder combination is the 49th Infantry Divisional, the Polar Bear indicating service in Iceland, the White Metal Rose for Yorkshire County and the 40 for the Divisional Royal Engineers Headquarters

-Today’s visit to Wuustwezel completes a very personal journey foe me, I only wish my dad Gordon who adored his cousin Hugh and spoke of him often, could have been with me.
+Today’s visit to Wuustwezel completes a very personal journey for me, I only wish my dad Gordon who adored his cousin Hugh and spoke of him often, could have been with me.
 Sadly he died in January 2005, before much about Hugh's war experiences were revealed through many years of research.

 The following unedited account is written by the late Eddie Booth, a Polar Bear and Royal Engineer, who served with Hugh and survived the war.
 He describes the circumstances of Hugh’s death.
 Note, in line with Hugh’s Scottish heritage he is referenced typically as “Jock”.